1909 water war erupted in the east end of Grand Valley

 Disputes with water users continued in the meantime.
 In March 1910, the ditch rider reported that 12 new headgates had been constructed on the main canal, but only three of them had been approved by the board.

-By the following year, even as the new dam and diversion system was being completed, both Palisade and Mesa County irrigation districts were negotiating with the U.S. Reclamation Bureau to participate in the planned Government Highline Canal.
-They were hoping more dependable water supplies could be secured through the government project.
+By the next year, even as the new dam and diversion system was being completed, both Palisade and Mesa County irrigation districts were negotiating with the U.S. Reclamation Bureau to participate in the planned Government Highline Canal.
+They hoped more dependable water supplies could be secured through the government project.

 Sources: Historic editions of The Daily Sentinel through www.newspapers.com; “Chronicles of Palisade/Mesa County Irrigation District History,” courtesy of Palisade Irrigation District; Resolutions and correspondence of the Palisade Irrigation District, 1909; interviews with Dan Crabtree, manager Palisade Irrigation District and Dave Voorhees, manager Mesa County Irrigation District; “The History of Irrigation in Palisade and East Orchard Mesa, Colorado,” by Palisade Historical Society.